Andreasdahlberg/pcm2705_spi/README.md

 #####DEVELOPMENT
 Support for serial programming of the internal descriptor data is planned for an future release.
-See the PCM2705 datasheet for more information about the internal descriptor data internal descriptor data.
+See the PCM2705 datasheet for more information about the internal descriptor data.

 #####LINKS